 The management of the national register and the process for approval will be the responsibility of MINEPDED.
 The latter shall be supported by the National Climate Change Observatory (ONACC) the monitoring role of which must be activated.

 t.
-Participation in the construction and implementation of the MRV the Environmental Information System (EIS) of MINEPDED;
+Participation in the construction and implementation of the MRV

 Several structures will participate in the preparation of the MRV and their roles will depend on their specialties and competences.
 This involves the following structures, among others: